saadpasta/developerFolio/README.md

 Generate a Github personal access token following these [instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (make sure you don't select any scope just generate a simple token).
 If you are using [Github Actions](#configuring-github-actions-recommended) to deploy your portfolio you can skip this section.

-1. Create a file called .env in the root directory of your project, check the base file
+1. Create a file called .env in the root directory of your project (if not done already in section: [How To Use](#how-to-use))

-Note: Instead of creating a .env file, you can just run this command "cp env.example .env" inside the root directory
+Note: Configuring environment variables before deploying your portfolio is highly recommended as some components depend on API data.

 ```bash
 - DeveloperFolio